JohSchoeneberg/GUV_Tracking_Quantification/README.md

 # GUV Tracking Quantification

-A iPython notebook to track and quantify GUVs.
+A Jupyter notebook to track and quantify GUVs.

 ![Logo](./logo.png)